tanzimfh/latin-via-ovid/README.md

 # Latin Via Ovid Vocabulary

 Vocabulary from the textbook "Latin Via Ovid."
 Latin and English terms are separated by ` ~ `.
+See on GitHub [here](https://github.com/jere-mie/latin-via-ovid).

 ## Jump to a Chapter